exercism/configlet/README.md

 $ configlet sync --docs --update --yes
 ```

-To non-interactively update the docs for a single Practice Exercise, use the `--exercise` option (or `-e` for short).
-For example:
+To operate on a single Practice Exercise, use the `--exercise` option (or `-e` for short).
+For example, to non-interactively update the docs for the `prime-factors` exercise:

 ```
 $ configlet sync --docs -uy -e prime-factors